-- a.
+a.
 For rigid barrier systems, the equivalent ultimate limit state forces and contact lengths set out in table B3 shall be used for the calculation of forces in the deck, retaining wall or foundation for the required performance level.
 The deck, wall or foundation capacity shall be sufficient to resist overstrength actions generated by the barrier capacity, when the loads set out in table B3 are applied.
-Characteristic strengths and capacity reduction factors of φ =1.0 for flexure and φ =0.85 for shear shall be used for the design of the deck, wall or foundation capacity. - When barrier collision occurs the overstrength capacity collision load actions shall be combined with an HN vehicle positioned at the barrier face.
-This vehicle load may be considered as an overload (OL) for the determination of load factors. - b.
-For semi-rigid barrier systems, the deck slab, retaining wall or foundation shall be designed to withstand the forces mobilised by the yielding components of the barrier post (ie either the post fixings or post base acting in flexure or shear) developing their overstrength capacity.
+Characteristic strengths and capacity reduction factors of $\phi$ =1.0 for flexure and $\phi$ =0.85 for shear shall be used for the deck, wall or foundation capacity.